eandmsz/calc/README.md

 - Written purely in Rust.
 No dependencies or wrappers for C or Python
 - Decimal arithmetic for basic operations, so `0.1 + 0.2 - 0.3` or `0.3 % 0.1` results in exactly `0`
-- IEEE 754 f64 for transcendental functions (trigonometry, exponentials, logarithms, roots) which gives 15–17 significant decimal digits precision
+- IEEE 754 f64 for transcendental functions (trig, log, exponentials, roots) which gives 15–17 significant decimal digits precision
 - Focusing on simplicity and ease-of-use: Does what you would expect from a calculator
 - Logical and aesthetic layout: 20 predefined themes, user configurable fonts and button shapes
 - Stateful operation for an intuitive workflow: can repeat the last operation or use backspace to delete backwards